bharpe13/AC215_BAM/README.md

 ## Models

 The image transformation occurs through the coordination of several models.
+First photos are passed through an ‘RGB’ converter from the PIL module to standardize their format.
+Photos are then resized and passed through an encoder.
+StyleCLIP makes use of StyleGAN wic employs a specific encode built to perform image manipulation.
+It is this encoder which can easily be trained on photos of a wide variety of subjects.
+In conjunction with a CLIP model, specific text prompts are then mapped to specific directions in StyleGAN’s latent space.
+For uploaded images, which may not have a centered face, a pre-trained face finder aligns the face in the center of the image.

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>